-Discriminatory practices also include the following:
+Discriminatory practices include but are not limited to the following:

-- 1. harassment on the basis of race, color, religion, sex, national origin, disability, sexual orientation or age; - 2. retaliation against an individual for filing a charge of discrimination, participating in an investigation, or opposing discriminatory practices; - 3. employment decisions based on stereotypes or assumptions about the abilities, traits, or performance of individuals of a certain sex, race, age, religion, sexual orientation, ethnic group or those with disabilities; and - 4. denying employment opportunities to a person because of marriage to, or association with, an individual of a particular race, religion, national origin, or an individual with a disability.
+- 1. harassment on the basis of race, color, national origin, sex, sexual orientation, age, religion or disability (discussed below); - 2. retaliation against an individual for filing a charge of discrimination, participating in an investigation, or opposing discriminatory practices; - 3. educational or employment decisions based on stereotypes of assumptions about the abilities, traits or performance of individuals of a certain race, color, national origin, sex, sexual orientation, age, religion or those with disabilities; and - 4. denying educational or employment opportunities to a person because of marriage to, or association with, an individual of a particular race, color, national origin, religion or an individual with a disability.